feyzijan/MineRescueBot/README.md

 **2. The lost_flag is set due to TMR0 overflow**
  - When the time spent in forward motion without detecting any card exceeds a predetermined value (~67s with current configurations) the buggy will go back home
- - This would be useful in scenarious where the person laying the color cards was uanble to place the next card and the buggy just goes on moving forward forever
+ - This would be useful in scenarious where the person laying the color cards was unable to place the next card and the buggy just goes on moving forward forever
- - If the white card was taken out (and the black color detection was disabled) this would make the buggy go home
+ - If the white card was taken out (and the black color detection was disabled) this would make the buggy go home some time after hitting the wall
- - If the buggy goes on an infinite drive in an open valley this would prevent that infinite drive and make it go home
+ - If the buggy were directed to go on an infinite drive through the desert this would stop that pleasant drive after some time and make it go home

 The timing can be configured by changing the TMR0 prescaler - !!
-You must change the operation that converts TMR0 bits to miliseconds to be stored in this case!!
+You must change the operation in getTMR0_in_ms() that converts TMR0 bits to miliseconds to be stored in this case!!

 **3. The lost_flag is set due to Function Memory overlow**